Chris Valaika: Miami Marlins

 In 2013, Valaika was one of several Miami Marlins players verbally assaulted by hitting coach Tino Martinez, resulting in Martinez's resignation.
-When the organization considered promoting Valaika to the majors in August when Plácido Polanco was placed on the disabled list, Marlins' owner Jeffrey Loria, who had handpicked Martinez, vetoed the transaction; the team promoted Gil Velasquez instead.
-With the New Orleans Zephyrs, he hit .235, with 7 doubles, 4 homers, 15 RBIs, and 1 stolen base.
+With the New Orleans Zephyrs, he hit .235, with 7 doubles, 4 homers, 15 RBI, and 1 stolen base.
 Before his wrist injury, he played 1st base, 2nd base, 3rd base, and shortstop for the Marlins.
-He hit .219, with 5 doubles, 1 homer, 9 RBIs, and no stolen bases when he was up with the Marlins.
+He hit .219, with 5 doubles, 1 homer, 9 RBI, and no stolen bases when he was up with the Marlins.

 He became a free agent on October 1, 2013.

 Chicago Cubs

 On November 17, 2013, Valaika agreed to a minor-league deal with an invitation to Spring Training with the Chicago Cubs.
-Valaika would add depth to third base along with minor-league invitee Mat Gamel.
+Valaika would add depth to third base with minor-league invitee Mat Gamel.

 On August 1, 2014, Valaika was called up to the Cubs in the wake of the team trading Emilio Bonifacio and James Russell to the Atlanta Braves.
 On August 20, 2014, Valaika hit his first home run as a member of the Chicago Cubs.
 After the season, he was outrighted off the roster.
 He re-signed with the Cubs after the season.

+Coaching career

+Cleveland Guardians

+On November 4, 2021, the Cleveland Guardians hired Valaika to serve as their hitting coach, replacing Ty Van Burkleo.

+Cincinnati Reds

+On October 24, 2024, Valaika was hired to serve as the hitting coach for the Cincinnati Reds.

-Personal
+Personal life

 Valaika's younger brother, Pat Valaika, played for the Colorado Rockies and Baltimore Orioles.